Kidchai/chicago-plays/README.md

 $ mvn spring-boot:run
 ```

 Now you need just open your web browser and navigate to http://localhost:8080/events (or whatever port you have set in your application properties).
-And push the button "Refresh" to get latest events data.
+And push the button "Refresh" to get latest events' data.

 If you want to run unit tests, run the: